windicss/docs/integrations/svelte.md

 However, using a utility based CSS framework there is not much need to make sure classes do not override, since e.g. `bg-gray-600` will always have the same CSS code behind it, regardless which `.svelte` file it is used.
 You might want to safe more file size and using Windi CSS classes not scoped, but might want to choose this file by file.

-To make all Windi CSS classes in one `.svelte` global, with help of `:global()` you can modify / add the following style tag
+To make all Windi CSS classes in one `.svelte` global, with help of `:global()` you can modify / add the following style tag.

 ```html
 <style windi:global>
 </style>